ramyabala221190/webStorageAPI/README.md

+Installed the Live Server extension to run the index.html.

 Cookies are deleted when the browser instance is closed.

 Local and session storage differ from each other only in lifetime and scope.